 It is important that friends and family support their loved one and encourage him to visit a doctor or mental health professional for an evaluation.
-Men often avoid addressing their feelings and, in many cases, friends and family members are the first to recognize that their loved one is depressed.
+Men often avoid addressing their feelings and, in many cases, friends and family members are the first to recognize that their loved one is depressed or anxious.

 Bipolar Disorder, formerly called manic depression, is a mental health condition that causes extreme mood swings that include emotional highs (mania or hypomania) and lows (depression).
 When one becomes depressed, they may feel sad or hopeless and lose interest or pleasure in most activities.
 When one's mood shifts to mania or hypomania (less extreme than mania), they may feel euphoric, full of energy or unusually irritable.
 These mood swings can affect sleep, energy, activity, judgment, behavior and the ability to think clearly.
 Episodes of mood swings may occur rarely or multiple times a year.
 While most will experience some emotional symptoms between episodes, some may not experience any.
 Although bipolar disorder is a lifelong condition, one can manage their mood swings and other symptoms by following a treatment plan.
 In most cases, bipolar disorder is treated with medications and psychological counseling (psychotherapy).

 The most common types of bipolar disorder are:

 Scientists have not yet discovered a single cause of bipolar disorder.
 Currently, they believe several factors may contribute, including:

 The most common symptoms of a bipolar disorder are:

 In 2019, death by suicide occurred 3.63 times more often among men.
 Not every attempt at suicide results in completion, although unsuccessful first attempts are often followed by successful second attempts.
 The most common risk factors for suicide are: